salesforce-misc/GamificationMobileSDK-Android/README.md

 ### Installation

-To integrate Loyalty Management Mobile SDK for Android with your Android project, add it as a package dependency.
+To integrate Gamification Mobile SDK for Android with your Android project, add it as a package dependency.

 In the Terminal, execute the following commands within your project:
 `git submodule add git@github.com:loyaltysampleapp/GamificationMobileSDK-Android.git